 Man convicted of murder in killing over loud music

-Even after learning on the news about Davis' death, Dunn drove home to Satellite Beach, Florida, and did not contact authorities until they called him.
+After learning on the news about Davis’ death, Dunn drove home and did not contact authorities until they called him.

 Before the verdict, Davis’ parents, Ron Davis and Lucia McBath, said they never expect to hear condolences from Dunn.

 “Ron and I don’t expect that he’ll ever apologize to us, you know, and that’s not even a concern of ours because we know that we raised a good human being,” McBath said.